-Outcome: Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Notes:
+Outcome: Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period)

-(a)(b)(c) The Auditor determined compliance with these standard subparts based on Policy 11087.1 that requires the FOD ensure that each holding facility maintains sufficient supervision of detainees, including through appropriate staffing levels and, where applicable, video monitoring, to protect detainees against sexual abuse and assault.
-In so doing, the FOD shall take into consideration the physical layout of each holding facility; the composition of the detainee population; the prevalence of substantiated and unsubstantiated incidents of sexual abuse and assault; the findings and recommendations of sexual abuse and assault incident review reports; and any other relevant factors, including but not limited to, the length of time detainees spend in custody at the holding facility.
-This policy further requires the FOD ensure that detainees placed into holding facilities are accounted for and continuously monitored and that holding facilities are emptied upon the conclusion of daily operations in those field office locations operating on a daily schedule.
-Absent exceptional circumstances, no detainee should be housed in a holding facility for longer than 12 hours and monitored for any apparent indications of a mental or physical condition or signs of hostility that may require closer supervision or emergency medical care. (b) (7)(E)
+(a)(b)(c) The Auditor determined compliance with these standard subparts based on Policy 11087.1 that requires, "The FOD shall ensure that each holding facility maintains sufficient supervision of detainees, including through appropriate staffing levels and, where applicable, video monitoring, to protect detainees against sexual abuse and assault.
+In so doing, the FOD shall take into consideration: the physical layout of each holding facility; the composition of the detainee population; the prevalence of substantiated and unsubstantiated incidents of sexual abuse and assault; the findings and recommendations of sexual abuse and assault incident review reports; and any other relevant factors, including but not limited to, the length of time detainees spend in custody at the holding facility.
+FODs shall ensure that detainees placed into holding facilities are: Accounted for and continuously monitored and that holding facilities are emptied upon the conclusion of daily operations in those field office locations operating on a daily schedule.

+Absent exceptional circumstances, no detainee should be housed in a holding facility for longer than 12 hours.
+Monitored for any apparent indications of a mental or physical condition or signs of hostility that may require closer supervision or emergency medical care.

+(b) (7)(E)